bitfield/script/README.md

 ## Concat

-`Concat()` reads a list of filenames from the pipe, one per line, and creates a pipe which concatenates the contents of those files.
+`Concat()` reads a list of filenames from the pipe, one per line, and creates a pipe that concatenates the contents of those files.
 For example, if you have files `a`, `b`, and `c`:

 ```go
 output, err := Echo("a\nb\nc\n").Concat().String()